 Strong market positions.
-We have established our leading market positions across multiple product categories through superior quality and performance differentiating us from our competition.
+Based on publicly available data on the number of target end users and publicly available information on awarded contracts and purchases, we believe we have leading market positions across multiple product categories through superior quality and performance differentiating us from our competition.
 Our products continually exceed stringent industry safety standards and are recognized for advancements in performance through innovation and technological enhancement.